blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/Colour Spaces/LMS Colour Space.md

 L, M and S are the types of cone cells in the human eye.
-The [Spectral Sensitivity](../../Physical%20Aspects%20of%20Colours/Spectral%20Sensitivity.md) of each cell is mapped to this color space.
+The [[Spectral Sensitivity]] of each cell is mapped to this color space.

-It is mostly used is [psychophysical](../../Psychophysical%20Aspects%20of%20Colours/Psychophysics.md) research.
+It is mostly used is [[Psychophysics|psychophysical]] research.

 It also makes it easy to model some of the per-cone gain adjustments that happen in the retina.
 The retina adjusts the sensitivity of different cones when trying to white balance a scene and some digital imaging white balancing algorithms mimic these operations in LMS space.
-This method is called the [von Kries transform](../../../../../von%20Kries%20transform.md).
+This method is called the [[von Kries transform]].